mmkal/eslint-plugin-mmkal/README.md

 ```

 Since this is experimental and subject to change, what the actual names are isn't documented here, but the `withoutConfigs` function is strongly typed, so IDE intellisense/autocomplete should hint what you can disable.

+### Some rules are shimmed

+There's a rule added to the prettier plugin, `prettier/processed`.
+This is the same as the `prettier/prettier` rule but it shims `context.physicalFilename` with `context.filename` - because the builtin prettier rule refuses to shim javascript embedded within a markdown file, thinking that the whole markdown file will be linted.
+There's a similar shim with `unicorn/filename-case`.